Introduction to Medicinal Mushrooms Extract

 Mogu Mushrooms, Organic and Natural Medicinal Mushrooms

 Humans have consumed mushrooms for as long as we have written records, and most likely well before.
 Our cultural associations with fungi date back to tribal times, where mushrooms were often considered special and/or sacred.
-Today, mushrooms remain a complex and mysterious subject.
+Today, mushroom extracts remain a complex and mysterious subject.

 Each edible mushroom has its own variety of medicinal compounds.
 More than 10,000 species of mushrooms exist in nature, and there are over 650 different edible mushrooms (mostly in the form of extracts) today, all showing the ability to influence the immune response.
 Although each mushroom has its own special group of beneficial properties, there is not one specific mushroom considered "better" than the rest, because all mushrooms are magic.